espressif/esp-jumpstart/docs/en/rst/networkconfig.rst

 -  If all goes well, your device would be connected to your Home Wi-Fi network.

--  If you now reset the device, it will not enter the network-configuration mode.
+-  If you now reboot the device, it will NOT enter the network-configuration mode.
 Instead it will go and connect to the Wi-Fi network that is configured.
+This is the end product experience that we want.

 .. _sec_unified\_prov: